What is crowdfunding?

 Setting a Crowdfunding Goal

-If you’re wondering ‘what crowdfunding platform should I choose?’ then don’t worry - take the time to look through each platform’s benefits and who their audience consists of before rushing to sign up to one.
+If you’re wondering ‘What crowdfunding platform should I choose?’ then don’t worry - take the time to look through each platform’s benefits and who their audience consists of before rushing to sign up for one.

 Here are some of the most popular online crowdfunding platforms for you to research: